 - Analyze data, email gap and date range analysis for relevant issues of the eDiscovery matter.

 - Review by internal or external subject matter experts, review team, legal team.
 As well as data productions and exports.

 - Following processes that are defensible, transparent, and based on industry standard best practices.

 At REW Computing, we work to Specifically Engineer or design a process for our Clients.
 A process that focuses on their data, business, needs and how they are going to Use it.
-That process, as well as the data, need to be rooted in a Reliable, defensible, and transparent method.
-So, it can be Enforced and standardized for eDiscovery matters to come.
+That process, as well as the data, needs to be rooted in a Reliable, defensible, and transparent method; allowing it to be Enforced and standardized for eDiscovery matters to come.